Phlebotinum Killed the Dinosaurs

 - The Manga version of Scryed shows that Kazuma accidentally killed the dinosaurs with one of his punches (that broke through the walls of space and time).

-- In the 2000 AD serial Flesh, the dinosaurs were wiped out due to over hunting by time-traveling cowboys.
+- In the Two Thousand AD serial Flesh, the dinosaurs were wiped out due to over hunting by time-traveling cowboys.
 Yeah...

-- On a similar note, Jason from Foxtrot theorizes that time-traveling big game hunters killed the dinosaurs.
+- In FoxTrot, Jason theorizes that time-traveling big game hunters killed the dinosaurs.

 - The comic continuation of Angel has a in-universe movie adaptation of Angel's adventures claiming that it was a Vampire Tyrannosaurus that killed all the Dinosaurs, after having cursed God in his "own Dinosaur way" after losing a mate, and Satan giving him the power.